blbadger/blbadger.github.io/logistic-map.md

 Now $\lvert -1.68 \rvert > 1$ and so the point is unstable, but note that it is not very unstable as it is close to 1.
 This means that subsequent iterations will diverge, just slowly, which explains why points near $x_n=0.7282...$ tend to have subsequent iterations near their current value.

-But this does not fully explain why these points are more likely to be visited by any trajectory.
+This does not really explain why these points are more likely to be visited by any trajectory because points of every periodicity are possible, not just period 1.
 To address this, one can ask how stable is this point compared to (unstable) points of other periodicities.
 For period two points,

 $$
 x = 0, \; x \approx 0.39, \; x \approx 0.72, \; x \approx 0.87 \\